butaixianran/Stable-Diffusion-Webui-Civitai-Helper/README.md

 # Change Log
+## v1.5.7
+* Fix Localization issue for 4 addtional buttons on cards

 ## v1.5.6
 * update error msg when can not connect to civitai API service
 * update thumb mode for SD webui new version's metadata button